The-Sequence-Ontology/SO-Ontologies/README.md

 ## Generating OWL, JSON, etc. from OBO

-(July 11, 2025) We are working on migrating our workflow over to the [Ontonlogy Development Kit (ODK)](https://incatools.github.io/ontology-development-kit//).
+(July 11, 2025) We are working on migrating our workflow over to the [Ontology Development Kit (ODK)](https://incatools.github.io/ontology-development-kit//).
 In the meantime, we are still using OWLTools' Ontology Release Tool (OORT) to generate OWL, JSON, etc. from so-edit.obo.

 **This detail is included here for reference.
 Please do not generate the other ontology files as part of a pull request.**